Best Women's Trail Running Shoes of 2021

 Analysis and Test Results

 Our trail running shoe review covers a wide range of products to reflect the best options on the market.
 Each shoe is subjected to the same tests to objectively determine even tiny differences in performance.
 After rating each across our metrics, we assign it a comparative score to determine which has the best performance.
-We compare each in-depth to help you find exactly what you're looking for.
+We offer an in-depth comparison to help you find exactly what you're looking for.

 When buying a pair of shoes, you want to ensure that they will perform well for the money you invest.
 A good shoe with great value is one that'll last and won't break down after a hundred miles.
 Many shoes will either lose responsiveness in the foam or lose an upper after this time.
 However, many folks opt to buy those that are not as durable simply because they are light and flexible with good performance when they are in top shape.

 Of the shoes we tested, there are plenty of durable options that offer great performance for a reasonable price.
 The Saucony Peregrine 11 stands out for its versatile design with an aggressive outsole that'll stick to steep trails and mud.
-Others in our lineup include the Salomon Supercross Blast, great for softer terrain, and the Merrell Antora 2 which does well on moderately technical trails.
-The Supercross Blast features longer lugs with more space for better mud shed.
-The Antora 2 is a more versatile trail runner, scoring lower points overall, but built for cross-over terrain in addition to moderately technical surfaces.
-All of these options are also more durable than others in our testing so far, proving to have responsive midsole construction that doesn't pack out, and an upper that's impervious to the elements.
+Others in our lineup include the Merrell Antora 2 and Hoka Torrent 2.
+The Antora 2 is a versatile trail runner, scoring lower points overall, but built for moderately technical trails that can easily cross over to the pavement.
+The Torrent 2 offers a superiorly cushioned ride and is built to take on long trail runs.
+All offer a durable construction that has lasted 300+ miles so far for our testers.
+If you're looking for a deal, these are the ones to check out.

 The most protective shoes are those with lots of underfoot cushioning and a well-constructed upper.
-Of our selection, the most protective shoes with a thicker outsole include the HOKA Speedgoat 4 and the HOKA Challenger ATR 6, our favorite for cushioned comfort.
-Neither have a rock plate, but instead sport loads of underfoot cushioning.
-While HOKA ONE ONE doesn't discuss the stack height of their shoes, we measured the Challenger ATR 6 to sit about 25mm off the ground.
-The Speedgoat 4 has a little extra height.
-With both, the midsoles swallow up trail hazards, offering a smooth and protective ride.
-Both have a protective upper that is porous across the mesh, with a breathable architecture.
+Of our selection, the most protective shoes with a thicker outsole include the Hoka Torrent 2 and the Hoka Challenger ATR 6.
+Neither have a rock plate, but instead have loads of underfoot cushioning.
+While Hoka doesn't discuss the stack height of their shoes, it is much taller than other brands of shoes we've tested in this review.
+The Torrent 2 offers a little more stack height in the heel than the Hoka Challenger ATR 6.

 While these shoes have beefier outsoles with a larger heel-to-toe drop, there are other protective options with a medium amount of cushioning underfoot.
 The integration of a rock plate aids a little extra protection.
 The Altra Lone Peak 5 is a notable shoe in this category, sporting a softer but thick midsole (25mm in the heel and forefoot) that is incredibly protective and well-cushioned, with the addition of a rock plate to counter the softness of the materials.
 The Topo Ultraventure 2 is a similar contender, boasting a little extra cushioning in the heel (30mm) and 25mm at the forefoot.
 It has an outsole that is much more rigid than the Lone Peak but doesn't integrate a rock plate.
 The Scarpa Spin Ultra also falls into this category (without a disclosed stack height), with more responsive foam and the integration of a rock plate.
+The Brooks Cascadia is a durable and protective contender that features a thick yet soft midsole and hard toe cap, protecting from unsuspecting bumps along the way.
 All of these are great options for hammering on either the pavement or trails for ultra-length distances because of the level of comfort.

 Seeking the best trail running shoe for crossing the odd stream?
 A shoe with a waterproof upper that doesn't absorb moisture and dries quickly is the best option.
 None of the shoes we tested are completely waterproof, but some dry out faster than others.
-For example, the HOKA Challenger ATR 6, La Sportiva Bushido II, and Inov-8 Terraultra G270 all have an overlay mesh that isn't water-resistant or waterproof but does dry quickly while on the run.
-We also appreciate the Altra Lone Peak 5 and Altra Superior 4.5, which has a dedicated drainage system for quick-drying performance.
+For example, the Hoka Challenger ATR 6, La Sportiva Bushido II, and Inov-8 Terraultra G270 all have an overlay mesh that isn't water-resistant or waterproof but does dry quickly while on the run.
+We appreciate the Altra Lone Peak 5, which has a dedicated drainage system for quick-drying performance.
+We also love the Salmon S/Lab Ultra 3 as the upper dries quickly and resists water from penetrating around the outsole if the puddles aren't too deep.

 When treading over slippery and soft terrain, good traction inspires confidence and limits slips and falls.
 So, we made sure to pay attention to each shoe's ability to bite down on the trail.
 When testing, we subjected each trail running shoe to different types of surfaces in different conditions; this included mud, snow, pavement, scree, sand, sandstone, granite slabs, and more.
 The slope we test on ranges from steep and unstable to flat.
 We also dunk them in rivers and run in the snow to see how each performs when wet.

 If you plan on tackling trails less littered with grass, mud, and other soft surfaces, you'd be better off looking at shoes with lugs that aren't as long but feature stickier rubber and a nice pattern.
-The stickiest rubber out there comes with the La Sportiva Bushido II, Terraultra G270, and the Salomon Sense Ride 4.
-All have a sticker compound that grips well to rocks.
-The HOKA ONE ONE options also do well in this category with varying traction patterns.
+The stickiest rubber out there comes with the Salmon S/Lab Ultra 3, La Sportiva Bushido II, Terraultra G270, Brooks Cascadia 16, and the Salomon Sense Ride 4.
+All have a rubber compound that grips well to rocks.

 Shoes that offer excellent sensitivity have less cushioning underfoot.
 Sensitivity is important because it allows a runner to feel underfoot hazards, which gives them time to re-adjust body positioning.
 Sensitivity must be balanced with foot protection to make an excellent shoe.
-To test, we notice which shoes are the thinnest and which allowed us to actually feel underfoot hazards.
+To test this, we noted which shoes are the thinnest and which allowed us to actually feel underfoot hazards.

-The most sensitive options come with a rock plate and a tiny bit of cushioning.
-The Inov-8 Terraultra G270 and La Sportiva Bushido II both have fairly thin outsoles that are incredibly sensitive.
-The TerraUltra G270 has 12mm across the outsole, which is also incredibly flexible (it has no rock plate).
+The most sensitive options come with just a tiny bit of cushioning underfoot, so you can feel the trail as you run.
+The Salomon S/Lab Ultra 3 is among the most sensitive, with just 18.2mm of dense cushioning in the midfoot.
+The sole is flexible, which had us feeling most objects underfoot, with a balanced level of protection.
+Both the Inov-8 Terraultra G270 and La Sportiva Bushido II have very thin outsoles with an added rock plate for protection.
+The TerraUltra G270 has 12mm across the outsole, which is also incredibly flexible (it has no rock plate either).

 The Bushido II is a touch more rigid, but the outsole is incredibly dense.
 Both offer a very sensitive ride.
-The Altra Superior 4.5 also scores high in this metric, with a thicker outsole (21mm heel and toe) and a very thin rock plate.
+The Altra Superior 5 also scores high in this metric, with a thicker outsole (21mm, heel to toe) and a very thin rock plate.
 While the stack height is higher, the midsole material is incredibly soft, which translates to a similar level of sensitivity on the trail.
 If intimacy is what you seek, choose any of these options.

-Two shoes stand out as the most stable in this review, for two completely different reasons.
-The Scarpa Spin Ultra and the Inov-8 Terraultra G270.
+Two shoes stand out as among the most stable in our review, for two completely different reasons: the Scarpa Spin Ultra and the Inov-8 Terraultra G270.
 The Spin Ultra is comparatively a beefier shoe with a more rigid platform and an integrated rock plate.
 The body of the shoe is rigid, with a wide forefoot and heel that offers an excellent landing pad.
 The shoe doesn't feel tippy, but light and responsive, earning its high stability score.
 The Terraultra G270, on the other hand, is incredibly lightweight, low to the ground, and has a narrow profile.
-It is stable because of its incredible flexibility that allows full movement and agility.
-Both earn the same score for their excellent overall stability, but for different reasons.
+It is similar to the Salomon S/Lab Ultra 3 and Altra Superior 5.
+All are stable because of their incredible flexibility that allows for agile and full movement.
+The Superior 5 stands out because it has a wider forefoot and low level of cushioning, which always feels close to the ground.
+All four of these shoes earn the same score for their excellent overall stability, but for different reasons.

 Other options with a little less cushioning include the La Sportiva Bushido II and Dynafit Feline SL.
 We aren't sure why the Feline SL shoe feels so stable on the trail, but the fit makes it feel like you aren't sitting very high.
 The platform width is narrower than the Bushido II, but they both feel close to the ground, without tipping over technical terrain.
 Both also have a really nice fit, with nice agility.
 The Bushido II feels a touch more rigid but has a wider toe box for better balance as you move down the trail.

 Other options with a wider toe box feel a little more stable than those that are more narrow.
 For example; the Altra Lone Peak 5 has a higher stack height but an incredible amount of stability for its boaty fit.
-The Brooks Cascadia 15 is another stable contender with built-in pivot posts that have a more rigid design, inspiring confidence on the trail.
-We also like the Salomon Supercross Blast that has a longer fit and a very wide landing platform in the forefoot and heel.
-All are good stable options to consider.
+The Brooks Cascadia 16 is another stable contender with a new flexible design that offers better stability than ever before.

 Comfort and Fit